aurora-0025/SaturdayHackNightProjects/README.md

 ## About

-> Tried of sending boring emails fear not because with inflated emails you can send emails typed with html and css making your emails interactive and amazing!
+> Tired of sending boring emails fear not because with inflated emails you can send emails typed with html and css making your emails interactive and amazing!

 ## Team Members